litxio/ptghci/README.md

 ### Show and re-run command history

-Use the `%past` command to list prior commands entered into the prompt during the current session, and `%rerun` to rerun past commands.
+Use the `%past` magic command to list prior commands entered into the prompt during the current session, and `%rerun` to rerun past commands.
 Useful for restoring bindings after a `:reload`.

 ![Command history](https://litxio.github.io/ptghci/images/history.svg)